-RULE: The Resource Manager SHALL NOT have both system description files open for exclusive access simultaneously.
+RULE: The Resource Manager SHALL NOT have both system description files open simultaneously.

-OBSERVATION: If the Resource Manager were to attempt to have both system description files open with exclusive access simultaneously, a client opening the files in the opposite order could cause a deadlock.
+OBSERVATION: If the Resource Manager were to attempt to have both system description files open with exclusive access simultaneously, a client opening the files in the opposite order could cause a deadlock on some operating systems.